Rayyanbaig1243/web-scraping-using-python-/README.md

 I have used exception block to tell the common errors. that, we will get while running the script and to get some suggestion to aviod errors.

-###pre requests Python 3
+### programming language: Python 3

 ## HOW TO RUN:
-step 1): install all the reqiured libraries. (they are, selenium, bs4, Pandas and Numpy.)
+step 1): install all the required libraries. (they are, selenium, bs4, Pandas and Numpy.)

 step 2): run the  'python web_scrawling_on_Yelp.py' script on your terminal.